 Located just 25 miles north of Atlanta, Buford GA offers visitors numerous things to do for the holiday season.

-Lanier Islands is one place the whole family can enjoy during Christmas.
+Lanier Islands is a place the whole family can enjoy at Christmas.
 The entire island is lit up for Margaritaville’s Lakeside Lights Spectacular, which includes ice skating, winter carnival rides, and photo opps with Santa.

 Overnight guests may have the chance to enjoy breakfast with Santa and/or a tuck-in from their favorite elves.

 Probably the coolest thing about Lanier Islands is Georgia’s only snow tubing hill at Snow Island.
 This attraction is 575 feet long, and tickets are included with overnight reservations.